The measurement in classical and quantum theory: The measurement in classical and quantum theory

+which is the sum of squares of the found components.
+This completes a decomposition of the velocity of state at any point $\varphi$ in $M^{\sigma}_{3,3}$. $\square$

-Similar results are true for systems of $n$ particles.
+Similar results are true for systems of $n$ particles \cite{Kryukov2020}.
 In this case, the transition to classical Newtonian dynamics happens when the state of the system is constrained to the phase space submanifold $M^{\sigma}_{3n,3n}= M^{\sigma}_{3,3} \otimes ... \otimes M^{\sigma}_{3,3}$ in the space of states of the system.
 That is, the constrained state is the product of states of the $n$ particles in the system with the state of each particle constrained to a copy of $M^{\sigma}_{3,3} $.
-A more detailed analysis leads to the following theorem \cite{KryukovPosition}: \begin{itquote}{\bf{(A)}} The Newtonian dynamics of an arbitrary mechanical system is the Schr{\"o}dinger dynamics of that system with the state constrained to the classical phase space submanifold of the space of states of the system.
-Furthermore, the Schr{\"o}dinger dynamics is the only unitary evolution that reduces under the constraint to the Newtonian one. \end{itquote} We note that the relationship between commutators and Poisson brackets established in (\ref{aa}) and (\ref{bb}) generalizes directly to systems of $n$ particles.
+Although not directly used in the paper, the results {\bf (1)} and {\bf (2)} provide an insight into the theorem ${\bf (A)}$ and help a deeper understanding of the upcoming theorems.